DubbaDing/JIMMan/README.md

 ## Available Commands
 - ` invert `      Invert the image's colors
+- ` greyscale `   Change the image's colors to greyscale
 - ` red `         Only display the red colors
+- ` green `       Only display the green colors
+- ` blue `        Only display the blue colors
-- ` greyscale `   Change the image's colors to greyscale
+- ` distorted `   Messing with the pixels to make distortion
+- ` mixup `       Mix up the red, green, blue pixels

 ## License
 <img alt="GitHub" src="https://img.shields.io/github/license/DubbaDing/JIMMan?style=for-the-badge">